demisto/content/Packs/RoksitDNSSecurity/Integrations/RoksitDNSSecurityIntegrationSarp/README.md

 This integration provides adding selected domains to the Roksit Secure DNS's Blacklisted Domain List through API .
-This integration was integrated and tested with version xx of Roksit DNS Security (DNSSense).
+This integration was integrated and tested with version 1.0.0 of Roksit DNS Security (DNSSense).

 ## Configure Roksit DNS Security (DNSSense) on Cortex XSOAR